 Alongside Mike’s teaching commitments, he also maintains a strong clinical link with the Brain and Spinal Cord Injury Charity (BASIC) and was an integral part of helping the organisation win the North West Charity of the Year 2018-19.

-Mike is research active in the School of Health Sciences Best Evidence for Medical Education Writing Group, and within the area of virtual reality, biomechanics and paediatric neurology.
+Mike is research active in the School of Sport and Health Sciences Best Evidence for Medical Education Writing Group, and within the area of virtual reality, biomechanics and paediatric neurology.